appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

 ### Save and authorize

-Click on the **Save and Authorize** button once you have selected your **Scope**.
-You'll be directed to a Google Login screen, where you can log into the account whose spreadsheets you’d like to access.
+Click the **Save and Authorize** button after selecting the **Scope**.
+You'll be directed to the Google OAuth screen to choose the Google account whose spreadsheets you’d like to access.

-On a successful login, a screen appears for granting Appsmith permissions for managing your Google Sheets.
-Click "Allow" to allow Appsmith to manage your spreadsheets.
+On the next screen, click **Allow** to grant the Appsmith app permission to view and edit files based on the scope.

 ## Fetch rows